romzorus/duxcore/README.md

             }
           },
           "status": "ApplySuccessful"
+        },
+        {
+          "name": "What date is it on this host by the way ?", "expected_state": {
+            "command": {
+              "content": "date +%Y-%m-%d\" \"%Hh%M"
             }
+          },
+          "status": "ApplySuccessful"
+        },
+        {
+          "name": "Let's see...",
+          "expected_state": {
+            "debug": {
+              "msg": "date: 2024-11-16 00h14\n"
+            }
+          },
+          "status": "ApplySuccessful"
+        }
       ]
     }
   ]
 }
 ```
 This is the basic workflow of Dux.
 The *Job* type, around which the whole automation revolves, is serializable/deserializable.
 It is then up to you to parallelize, distribute the work, display the results in some web interface or send the workload to workers via a message broker...
 Whatever suits you best !
+To handle multiple hosts at once, use a [JobList](https://docs.rs/duxcore/latest/duxcore/job/joblist/struct.JobList.html) instead.

 # More examples